 2.1.
 Hyperbolic and nonhyperbolic measures.
-First observe that C^1 -open and -densely in the set $\mathbf{RTPH}^1(M)$, there exist hyperbolic periodic points which are contracting in the central direction and hyperbolic periodic points which are expanding in the central direction.
+First observe that for a $C^1$ open and dense subset in RTPH(M), there exist hyperbolic periodic points which are contracting in the central direction and hyperbolic periodic points which are expanding in the central direction.
 Besides that there are horseshoes which are contracting and horseshoes which are expanding in the central direction, respectively.
-Hence there are also hyperbolic ergodic measures with positive entropy in the sets $\mathcal{M}{\mathrm{erg},<0}$ and $\mathcal{M}{\mathrm{erg},>0}$.
-Indeed, in this setting the existence of a hyperbolic ergodic measure with positive entropy implies the existence of horseshoes and hence of hyperbolic periodic orbits with corresponding type by Katok's horseshoe construction (see [31, 23]).
+Hence there are also hyperbolic ergodic measures with positive entropy in the sets $\mathcal{M}{\text{erg},>0}$ and $\mathcal{M}{\text{erg},>0}$ .
+Indeed, in this setting the existence of a hyperbolic ergodic measure with positive entropy implies the existence of horseshoes and hence of hyperbolic periodic orbits with the corresponding type by Katok's horseshoe construction (see [34, 26]).

 The existence of nonhyperbolic measures is a bit more subtle.
-Indeed, densely in $\mathbf{RTPH}^{1}(M)$ there are diffeomorphisms with nonhyperbolic periodic orbits and hence with trivial nonhyperbolic measure (see $[36])^3$.
-Since generic diffeomorphisms have hyperbolic periodic orbits, one can obtain at most a dense subset in $\mathbf{RTPH}^{1}(M)$ with trivial nonhyperbolic measures.
+Indeed, densely in $\mathbf{RTPH}^1(M)$ there are diffeomorphisms with nonhyperbolic periodic orbits and hence with trivial nonhyperbolic measure (see [3]).
+Since generic diffeomorphisms have hyperbolic periodic orbits, one can obtain at most a dense subset in $\mathbf{RTPH}^1(M)$ with trivial nonhyperbolic measures.
 Hence, to get larger sets of diffeomorphisms with nonhyperbolic measures, it is necessary to investigate the occurrence of nontrivial nonhyperbolic measures.
-In [27] the authors introduce the method of periodic approximations that produces a nontrivial nonhyperbolic (ergodic) measure which is a weak limit of hyperbolic periodic measures and apply it to some specific step skew-product examples.
+In [30] the authors introduce the method of periodic approximations that produces a nontrivial nonhyperbolic (ergodic) measure which is a weak\ limit of hyperbolic periodic measures, and they apply it to some specific step skew-product examples.
 This method builds on the existence of controlled transitions between saddles of different indices.
-Using it, [21, 9, 15] obtained a C^1 -generic set of C^1 -diffeomorphisms with nonhyperbolic nontrivial (ergodic) measures (see also the variant [11]).
-Using this method, [33] provides some specific open sets of robustly nonhyperbolic diffeomorphisms defined on \mathbb{T}^3 with such measures.
-Following a different approach, using the so-called flip-flop configuration which relies on the concept of a blender also explained below, [4] prove that open and densely in $\mathbf{RTPH}^1(M)$ there are diffeomorphisms with nonhyperbolic measures with positive entropy.
-Indeed, it is shown that there is a compact invariant set with positive topological entropy consisting of points whose central Lyapunov is zero and hence we can apply the variational principle in [49] to get
+Using it, the authors of [24, 7, 17] obtained a $C^1$ -generic set of $C^1$ diffeomorphisms with nonhyperbolic nontrivial (ergodic) measures (see also the variant in [12]).
+With this method, some specific open sets of robustly nonhyperbolic diffeomorphisms defined on $\mathbb{T}^3$ with such measures are provided in [35].
+A different approach, using the so-called flip-flop configuration which relies on the concept